 The Company's financial statements have been prepared on a going concern basis which presumes that the Company will continue operations for the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal course of business.
-The Company's ability to continue as a going concern is dependent on its ability to raise financing, reduce spending by cutting costs or certain activities, sell non-core assets and/or develop the Tamarack Project into a profitable mine.
+The Company's ability to continue as a going concern is dependent on its ability to raise financing, reduce expenditures or certain activities, sell non-core assets, receive government grant funding, generate revenue from drilling and exploration services and/or develop the Tamarack Project into a profitable mine.
 There can be no assurance that the Company will be successful in carrying out any of these activities to meet the Company's future working capital requirements and commitments and continue operations for the foreseeable future.
 These circumstances create a material uncertainty that may cast significant doubt on the Company's ability to continue as a going concern.